 Just like hunting, people shed hunt for different reasons:

-• Shed antlers are worth money!
+Shed antlers are worth money!
 A lot of people sell their antlers each year to antler buyers that make their rounds across the country.
-Although, this would be hard to probably make a living off, it can help offset the cost of gas and supplies that you usually are spending money on to locate and watch them through the winter months.
+While this would probably be hard to make a living off of, it can help offset the cost of gas and supplies used to locate and watch them through the winter months.

 We have been fortunate enough to pick up the sheds and harvest the same animal years later and it's awesome to see the growth and changes these animals make in a few years’ time.
 A lot of people become pretty attached to the antlers they find, especially if they are large or have other significant value to them, and then they won't sell the antlers, but keep them for decorations or bragging rights.

-To be more successful at finding more sheds, you really must be determined and willing to put in more time than the next hunter during those crucial late winter months (January-March).
-It goes without saying that if you’re willing to put in more time, your success with finding sheds will go up immensely.
-It’s no secret, quality time put in equals success.
+To be more successful at finding more sheds, you really must be determined and willing to put in more time than the next shed hunter during those crucial late winter and early spring months (January-March).
+It goes without saying that if you’re willing to put in more time, your success with finding shed antlers will go up immensely.
+It’s no secret that quality time equates to success.

 So, where do I start?

-The best place to start is anywhere that has a good, healthy population of animals that you are looking to find the sheds from.
-For deer, that is going to be a different area than it would be for elk, most of the time.
+The best place to start is anywhere that has a good, healthy population of big game that you are looking to find the sheds from.
+For deer antlers, that is going to be a different area than it would be for elk, most of the time.
 A couple of standards that usually don’t change for both are: